g-ser/az-static-web-app/README.md

 ## Prerequisites for working with the repo<a name="prerequisites"></a>

-Some resources need to pre-exist in Azure in order for the [workflow](/.github/workflows/deploy-AppGw-StaticWebApp.yaml) to be able to provision the infrastructure described in the ARM [template](/arm-templates/template.json).
+Some resources need to pre-exist in Azure in order for the [workflow](/.github/workflows/deploy-AppGw-StaticWebApp.yaml) to be able to provision the infrastructure described in the Bicep [template](/bicep/main.bicep).
 First of all the resource group where the resources will be provisioned needs to be there.
 In addition, the [integration](#integration-between-github-actions-and-azure) between GitHub Actions and Azure needs to be in place.

 ### Creation of Resource Group